esteedqueen/sidekiq_tut_post/README.md

 In a typical production app, there's a possibility of processing hundreds of jobs per second under normal circumstances and thousands depending on the number of users and campaign going on.

-I've been using [Resque](https://github.com/resque/resque) for a while but recently made a switch to [Sidekiq](https://github.com/mperham/sidekiq).
+I've been using [Resque](https://github.com/resque/resque) for a while but recently made a switch to [Sidekiq](https://github.com/mperham/sidekiq) on a few apps.
 I initially wanted to write about the switch but I soon realized that the knowledge of introducing Sidekiq to a new project is important and the post became really long so I decided to split it.
 In this post, I'm going to show you how to use Sidekiq for your background jobs on a new rails app.
-And in part 2, I'll write about switching from an existing app with Resque to Sidekiq.
+And in part 2, I'll write about switching from an existing app on Resque to Sidekiq.

 # Why Sidekiq?
 I made the move for two reasons:

-  1. Failed jobs on Resque:
+  1. Failed jobs on Resque :
 ![alt text][failedjobs]

 [failedjobs]: ./images/resquefailedjobs.png "Failed jobs on Resque"

 Apart from dealing with lots of failed jobs?

-  2. Performance - this chart on  Sidekiq [repository](https://github.com/mperham/sidekiq#performance) caught my interest
+  2. Performance - this chart on  Sidekiq [repository](https://github.com/mperham/sidekiq#performance) caught my interest so I decided to give it a try.
 ![alt text][sidekiqperformance]

 [sidekiqperformance]: ./images/sidekiqperformance.png "Performance"

-# Content
-We'll cover the following:
+#I'll cover the following:
   - Sidekiq setup
   - Execute first job with Sidekiq
   - Send email asynchroniously using Sidekiq